dwp/aws-analytical-dataset-generation/docs/cluster_config.md

 The choice was made that each EMR cluster should have its own configuration - this is because ADG Full and Incremental run different applications and configurations for one application would cause a negative effect on the other.
 Therefore ADG Full and Incremental have individual configurations, `configuration` and `configuration-incremental` respectively.

+## Useful information
+AWS EMR provides Yarn timeline UI and Tez UI - this allows you to check the status, timings and logs of a task at a very granular level.
+Familiarise yourself with these interfaces.

 ## Configuration explanation

 ### Yarn configuration